steverpalmer/GenericTesting/README.md

 Note: This is still very much a ''Work-In-Progress''.
 I am testing my generic tests using the Python built-in types.

+However, there is a working illustration of how this could be used at the end of the `loader.py` module.

 Cheers,
 Steve Palmer